surlabs/AIChatForILIAS/README.md

 > [!WARNING]
 > This version has limited support and does not have the latest features.
-To enjoy the latest features, please use the version for ILIAS 9 (link to the branch).
+To enjoy the latest features, please use the version for [ILIAS 9](https://github.com/surlabs/AIChatForILIAS/tree/ilias9).
 If you want an update on this version, please contact info@surlabs.com

 <div alt style="text-align: center; transform: scale(.5);">
 	<picture>